 3. Shay Gap, WA

 The Iron Ore mining town of Shay Gap was named after a blackbirder and ship captain, Robert Shea.
 It once had a community of over 850 people.
-The town was established in the 70’s and lasted all of just 20 years before it came to and end in 1994.
+The town was established in the 70s and lasted just 20 years before it came to an end in 1994.